 How does “NEVERLAND” compare to the rest of your songs?
 Has your music style evolved since your debut as an artist?

-What has been keeping you inspired in 2020?
+What has been keeping you inspired to create?

 I feel like this year gave me more time to think and ponder on ideas that I could share with the world that people can actually resonate with.
 I love suggesting emotions to people that I actually feel through my music whether planned or unplanned.
 If you can feel what I'm saying, even if you don’t like me or agree with my art, or have never been through nearly half of what I’ve experienced, if you can still feel what I'm saying, you know where my heart is and if your heart is there too, then we are healing the same.
 And like I just mentioned not everyone will like or agree with it, though enough people do, nobody breaks the same and everyone heals differently.
 Coming to terms with that reality and finding the audacity to promote my ideas during the last few months is motivation in itself, to say I started something and the people like it.